babyloniaapp/docs/logs.md

 ---

 10.05.22 - The the 3D globe is now final, optimized and our team managed to reduce the size to half, with 60% less triangles.
 It is crisp and lighter now. \
 10.05.22 - The UI of Pool page is under development.
-Today we will push for another update.
+Today we will push for another update. \
+10.05.22 - The documents are getting updated once again, as we getting closer to the Crowdsale #1 day, we publish and complete our comprehensive guides and learning section.

 ---